thesmashten/Sample-TCP-Server/TCPServer/README.md

 Both Linux and Mac with GCC are compatible.

 ### Examples
-The code runners are in the 'examples' directory.
+The code runners are in the 'tests' directory.
 There are two main files, 'server_example.cpp' and 'client_example.cpp'.

 ### Thread Safe
 The server is thread-safe, and can handle multiple clients at the same time, and remove dead clients resources automatically.